(The Coming Destruction)

 6For of this sort are they which creep into houses, and lead captive silly women laden with sins, led away with divers lusts, 7Ever learning, and never able to come to the knowledge of the truth.
 (2Tim 3:)

 Some organizations are noted for their propaganda and their proselyting practices such as the Jehovah's Witnesses and the Unification church.
 Are their practices harmful?
-Not in themselves they're not.
+Not necessarily in themselves they're not.
 If another church was to use such practices (going door-to-door and handing out literature on corners or train stations for instance) they wouldn't necessarily be frowned on by members of the church in general.
 However such techniques as flirty-fishing might hold some disdain with the more traditional church, those that haven't fallen to such a bent.

 In any endeavor it's essential that everyone agrees with the leader, and this unquestioningly.
 Whereas Jesus (and Paul) encouraged His disciples to question Him, even to the point of answering unspoken questions, leaders of deviant organizations will not.
 It seems odd to us that seemingly intelligent people wouldn't question such concepts as a space ship piloted by Jesus (or a cloud) coming for them to take them away if they do certain things, or that a man demonstrating no evidence of being such should be the savior of the world reincarnate.